DOI-ONRR/onrr-innovation-blog/src/pages/homepage-revamp/index.md

 ![USEITI homepage in 2018, showing an introductory paragraph, a map of the country showing land ownership by state, and a card-styled layout with contextual information](./nrrdhome.png)

-We knew we'd need to narrow the scope of the site content, as we have limited resources relative to the EITI era.
+We knew we'd need to narrow the scope of the site content, as we have limited resources relative to what we had in the EITI era.
 We also wanted to reevaluate user needs, focus on datasets that only our organization could provide, and make sure we could validate the data.

 Before working on the homepage, we rewrote our product vision to help guide our work: